bagisto/bagisto/UPGRADE.md

 + {
 +     return $this->hasMany(CartShippingRateProxy::modelClass());
 + }
 ```

 <a name="removed-cart-traits"></a>
 #### Removed Cart Traits

-The following traits has been removed and all the function has been moved to the `Webkul\Checkout\Cart` class (Reference #9595)
+All methods from the following traits have been relocated to the `Webkul\Checkout\Cart` class, and the traits have been removed (Reference #9595).

 <div class="content-list" markdown="1">